This post was most recently updated on September 12th, 2021.3 min read.

 So let’s recap:

-You want to access your package in the Azure DevOps artifact feed?
+Do you want to access your package in the Azure DevOps artifact feed?
 Sure thing – easy!
-Just build and publish with the “[email protected] pack“, and you’re good!
+Just build and publish with the “NuGetCommand@2 pack“, and you’re good!

 However, it might take any number of minutes for your package to show up in the UI – the longest I’ve seen has been around 30 minutes.
 And even longer for the package to show up in the NuGet feed (especially if you can’t even promote your package since you can’t access it!)